NDNey/RPSLS-Game/README.md

 # RPSLS-Game
-Rock, Paper, Scissors, Lizard, Spock is a n expand version of Rock, Paper, Scissors.
+Rock, Paper, Scissors, Lizard, Spock is an expand version of Rock, Paper, Scissors.